 When entering the VTS area a vessel’s identity and particulars should have been passed in advance.
 If not, these may need to be clarified through an instruction to report or a question asking for specific details.

 The prefix of “WHAT IS YOUR XXXX” would normally be used prior to these message elements.
-For example: